 If we transpose the matrix A, i.e. AT, and still get the same product, then the matrix is said to be orthogonal i.e.:

 u = ATv = Av

 Variance or covariance determines the difference between the actual and expected value of a random variable or feature.
-It can be mathematically defined as the average of squares of the difference between the actual and the expected value of a variable.
+Mathematically, we define it as the average of squares of the difference between the actual and the expected values of a variable.

 Let us consider a non-zero vector v.
 If a square matrix (n x n), say A, when multiplied (scalar) with the vector v (i.e. Av), is a multiple of v, then the vector v is said to be the eigenvector of the square matrix A. It can be represented in the following equation: